elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.16.1 - 2022-11-29 =
+- Add migration redirects from other plugins
+- Improve compatibility with Genesis
+- Move auto redirection feature to Settings in Redirection tab
+- Fix translation for JS
+- Fix AIO SEO error when migration if the plugin is not activated
+- Fix admin columns not available for post types created late

 = 3.16.0 - 2022-11-10 =
 - Add redirection and 404 link monitoring.
 See [blog post](https://wpslimseo.com/slim-seo-3-16/).